 - UT MD Anderson Cancer Center

-Though smoking rates have continuously decreased over several decades, the overall smoking prevalence in the US has remained nearly constant for the past several years despite the widespread knowledge that smoking and tobacco use cause cancer as well as cardiovascular disease, pulmonary disease, and several other deadly diseases .
+While smoking rates have continuously decreased over several decades, the overall smoking prevalence in the US had remained nearly constant for several years with some palpable decline in the past few years to 15.1 percent .
+This amounts to 36 million Americans who smoke despite the widespread knowledge that smoking and tobacco use cause cancer as well as cardiovascular disease, pulmonary disease, and several other deadly diseases .

 Unlike tobacco, the carcinogenic effects of alcohol have been scientifically established only within the last two decades.
 Though many alcohol users are informed about organ damage caused by alcohol and the dangers and the legal and social consequences of being intoxicated, far fewer recognize the significant cancer risk of heavy alcohol use .

-There are limited data to inform the benefits of smoking and alcohol cessation that are specific to cancer survivors.
-However, it stands to reason that cancer survivors may attain at least similar health benefits with the adoption of healthy lifestyles, including moderate alcohol consumption and cessation of smoking.
+There are limited data that speak to the benefits of stopping smoking and alcohol use that are specific to cancer survivors.
+However, it stands to reason that cancer survivors may attain at least similar health benefits with the adoption of healthy lifestyles, including moderate alcohol consumption and smoking cessation.
 This review discusses the data regarding these topics as they relate to cancer survivors who have completed cancer-directed treatment and are in remission.
 Further discussion on alcohol and tobacco is covered elsewhere.
 (See "Cigarette smoking and other possible risk factors for lung cancer" and "Benefits and risks of smoking cessation" and "Cancer prevention", section on 'Tobacco use' and "Overview of the risks and benefits of alcohol consumption".)

 - Mokdad AH, Marks JS, Stroup DF, Gerberding JL.
 Actual causes of death in the United States, 2000.
 JAMA 2004; 291:1238.